4kW solar panel systems: an expert guide

 A 4kW system in this country can still save you hundreds of pounds with the amount of electricity it produces, but won’t produce much more than 4,000kWh per year in the sunniest parts of the UK, on optimum roofs.

-And it’s more efficient to pick an inverter size that matches your system’s actual output, rather than its idealised levels.
+And it’s more efficient to pick an inverter size that matches your system’s actual output, rather than what your system can produce in an ideal scenario.

 With this knowledge, you can discuss and understand the reasons behind your inverter’s size with your installer, though you should ultimately leave the decision with them.